-• Have a CO2 intensity which does not belong to the last decile compared to other companies within its sector (only applies to high intensity sectors),

-• Have a Board of Directors' diversity which does not belong to the last decile compared to other companies within its sector,

-- Be cleared of any controversy in relation to work conditions and human rights, and - Be cleared of any controversy in relation to biodiversity and pollution.
+- Have a CO2 intensity which does not belong to the last decile compared to other companies within its sector (only applies to high intensity sectors), - Have a Board of Directors' diversity which does not belong to the last decile compared to other companies within its sector, - Be cleared of any controversy in relation to work conditions and human rights, and - Be cleared of any controversy in relation to biodiversity and pollution.

-Moreover, the Sub-Fund's Investment Manager considers all the mandatory Principal Adverse Impacts as per Annex 1, Table 1 of the RTS applying to the Sub-Fund's strategy and relies on a combination of exclusion policies (normative and sectorial), ESG rating integration into the investment process, engagement and voting approaches:
+Moreover, the Sub-Fund considers principal adverse impacts on sustainability factors.
+The financial product considers all the mandatory Principal Adverse Impacts as per Annex 1, Table 1 of the RTS applying to the Sub-Fund's strategy and relies on a combination of exclusion policies (normative and sectorial), ESG rating integration into the investment process, engagement and voting approaches: